norvig/paip-lisp/docs/chapter23.md

 ## 23.8 Answers

 **Answer 23.2** We can save frames by making a resource for frames, as was done on page 337.
-Unfortunately, we can't just use the def resource macro as is, because we need a separate resource for each size frame.
+Unfortunately, we can't just use the `defresource` macro as is, because we need a separate resource for each size frame.
 Thus, a two-dimensional array or a vector of vectors is necessary.
 Furthermore, one must be careful in determining when a frame is no longer needed, and when it has been saved and may be used again.
 Some compilers will generate a special calling sequence for a tail-recursive call where the environment can be used as is, without discarding and then creating a new frame for the arguments.